zhujunzhujunzhu/cad-viewer-new/packages/cad-viewer/README.md

 ### Advanced Usage

-By default, cad viewer registers DXF converter only and can view DXF file only.
+By default, cad-simple-viewer registers DXF converter only and can view DXF file only.
 If you want to view DWG file, you need to register DWG converter.
 The following example code shows how to register DWG converter.

 ```typescript
 import {